supersheepbear/CarND-Traffic-Sign-Classifier-P2-Yang/README.md

 label value for test8.jpg: 18, predict value for test8.jpg: 18
 ```

-As you can see, for 8 web images, our model accuracy is 100%.Cool!
+As you can see, for 8 web images, my model accuracy is 100%.
+Cool!
 Awesome!<br>
-the images I choose is not hard for model (and for human beings) to classify.
-I guess it will be hard if I pick some images that are harder to classify.<br>
+the images I chose is not hard actuallt for my model (and for human beings) to classify.
+I guess it will be harder if I pick some images that are harder to be classified.<br>

 Here I output top 5 softmax probabilities for each image found on the web:
 ```